 A progress summary is a synthesis of all activities for a specified period which address significant activities, progress toward the beneficiary's desired personal outcomes, and changes in the beneficiary's social history.
-This summary must be of sufficient detail and analysis to allow for evaluation of the appropriateness of the beneficiary's current POC, sufficient information for use by other support coordinators, direct service workers, or their supervisors, and evaluation of activities by program monitors.
+This summary must be of sufficient detail and analysis such that any person reviewing the record can determine if the progress is appropriate and satisfactory based on the beneficiary's current POC.